LogoOsome

 For anyone about to start a business in Singapore, choosing a name should be the first thing on your to-do list.
 Remember that it can’t be similar to an existing company’s name or trademark, and avoid bad language or controversial connotations.
 You can then submit your name to ACRA for approval.

-Obtaining a Copy of Your Articles of Organisation
+Obtaining a copy of your articles of association

-Articles of Organization are also known as your Company Constitution.
-These documents outline your Limited Liability Company structure, your operating agreement and how the relationship with shareholders will be conducted, as well as including your company name and office address.
+Articles of association are also known as your company constitution.
+These documents outline your limited liability company structure, your operating agreement, and how the relationship with shareholders will be conducted.
+They also include your company name and office address.

-Once you have gathered your Articles of Organization, containing name, registered office, liability, capital and subscriber clauses, and your Memorandum of Association, submit them to ACRA as your Company Constitution.
+Once you have gathered your articles of association, containing name, registered office, liability, capital and subscriber clauses, and your Memorandum of Association, submit them to ACRA as your Company Constitution.
 The standard registration fee is S$300.

-An Operating Agreement is a document that outlines how you will operate.
+An operating agreement is a document that outlines how you will operate.
 It should lay out what should happen in various circumstances, such as if the owner can no longer play a role.
-It should also state the division of ownership, labour and profits, as well as voting rights and who has authority over what.
+The operating agreement should also state the division of ownership, labour and profits, as well as voting rights and who has authority over what.

-Getting incorporated is just the beginning.
-Once it exists legally, you need to keep it active.
-Regulatory compliance requirements include having a secretary, keeping a registered address and filing annual and corporate tax returns.
+Regulatory compliance requirements include having a secretary, keeping a registered address, creating and maintaining an operating agreement, and filing annual and corporate tax returns.
 A registered agent can support you with all of this.

 Get our free pre-incorporation checklist